hannutt/traffichelp/README.md

-Project keywords: JavaScript, React, SpeechSynthesis API, GraphQL, Bootstrap 5, Material-UI, JSON
+Project keywords: JavaScript, React, Open data APIs, GraphQL, Bootstrap 5, Material-UI, JSON

 The purpose of this program is to produce useful traffic and environmental information in clear language for the user to read.
 Data is retrieved from the open APIs provided by Digitraffic in accordance with the user's search criteria.

-The program currently searches for rail traffic data, road traffic data, and marine traffic and marine environment data.
+The program currently searches for rail traffic data, road traffic data, bus traffic data, marine traffic and marine environment data.
 You can read more about the APIs that the program uses here: https://www.digitraffic.fi/
+The app uses the Journey API to retrieve bus traffic information: https://wiki.itsfactory.fi/index.php/Journeys_API

 Example image of the start view.
 Clicking on the checkbox invokes a new react component that shows the user an input field, a dropdown menu, and other components that allow the user to set search criteria for the information being searched for.
 The checkboxes use Bootstrap 5 stacked style.
 The logo at the top was created with the freelogodesing.org logo creation tool.
 The logo image has a 12% radius at the corner.